qvantel/orcd-frontend/geomap_panel/README.md

 #### Graphite query setup
 When you have setup your Graphite data source, you'll need to go into the **Metrics** tab to alter the Graphite query, you'll need an admin account in order to see this tab.

+##### The world map
 The plugin will retrieve a set of data points for each country, the amount depends on the time ranged specified within Grafana and how frequent Graphite retrieves data.
-As the plugin will summarize the value of each datapoint to its respective country, it's recommended to let Graphite summarize the data points, this is to take unecessary load off of the client.
-There are several ways to achieve this, but one way is to let the option **Max data points** to be set to **1** and then adding the **consolidateBy** function with the **sum** as parameter.
-This basically means that the plugin only wants 1 data point per country, and the overflow of data points should be summarized.
-You can alter this setting to your own needs, if you for example instead would want the **average**, **min** or **max** value of the country frequency.
+As the plugin will summarize the value of each datapoint to its respective country.
+If you're supporting multiple services, you'll need to add a new template variable with a custom Type, then add all the services to the variable.
+In the metrics, you'll then need to add your template variable into the field pointing to the services.
+It's recommended to let Graphite summarize the data points, this is to take unecessary load off of the client.
+Currently we're achieving this by adding the **Summarize** function with a large span (etc. **24y**), you will also want to select the **sum** parameter.
+You also want to add the **groupByNode** pointing to the field cointaing the country code, this is to group all the services.
+And lastly, you want to add the function **aliasByMetric** in order to get the correct target.

-For the plugin to work properly, you'll also need to use the **aliasByNode** function to point to the field containing the country code.
-This will let the plugin easily retrieve the country code.
+##### The timeline graph
+To setup the timeline, you'll need to as before, add the path to the data.
+In the field pointing to the services, again put in your template variable.
+In the field pointing to the country, you'll need to add a **$countries**, as the world map plugin will use this variable to fill countries.
+You don't need to add the countries variable in your templates as the world map plugin will handle this dynamical.
+You will here again need to add the **groupByNode** and the **aliasByMetric** functions with parameters as explained above.

 ![Metrics tab](images/Tab_Metrics.png)